-LED drivers are electrical devices which regulate the power that ‘drives’ runs of LED tape.
+LED Drivers are electrical devices which regulate the power that ‘drives' LED strips.
 They transform AC mains voltage (240v) to a lower DC required for LEDs.

 As one of the UK’s largest LED lighting suppliers, Ultra LEDs stocks a wide range of 12v and 24v drivers and power supplies specifically designed for low voltage lighting, including constant voltage, dimmable drivers and DALI operating systems.